dtonal/PortfolioPilot/backend/README.md

-# AktienApp - Your Personal Stock Tracking and Analysis Tool
+# PortofolioPilot - Your Personal Stock Tracking and Analysis Tool

 ## Overview